-Depending on the number and type of children with SEN, many schools will need to spend more than this total figure for children and young people at School Action and School Action Plus.
-The 5% budget amount and the GSNA should not be regarded as a limit; it is intended to support the schools evaluation of Special Educational Needs and Disabilty spending.
+Depending on the number and type of children with special educational needs and disabilities, many schools will need to spend more than this total figure for children and young people at School Action and School Action Plus.
+The 5% budget amount and the GSNA should not be regarded as a limit; it is intended to support the schools evaluation of Special Educational Needs and Disability spending.
 Some authorities, for example, have suggested a notional figure of 7% of budget.